mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker logs

-this command is used to see the logs of a container
+This command is used to see the logs of a container

 ```bash
 docker logs <container_name>